 That was, until he woke up with a raging headache and a terrible nausea.

 Steve was on top of him when he woke up.
 It was the first time that he’s seen the blonde sleeping right next to him.
-Bucky was usually sleeping soundly as a log to even notice anything.
-Steve was always awake before him these days and he didn’t think much of it.
+Bucky was usually sleeping as soundly as a log these days to even notice anything.
+Steve was always awake before him too lately and he didn’t think much of it.

 He nudged Steve gently, waking him up in the process before rushing to the washroom.

 Upon realising that Bucky did not return after 5 minutes Steve walked after him.
 He could tell that it wasn’t just a casual visit to the latrine in the necessity to release oneself.
 He stood by the door as he heard Bucky vomiting inside.
 He called out to Bucky asking if he was alright and if he needed anything, but there wasn’t a reply.

 When Bucky came out, he looked terrible.
 His eyes were bloodshot, and the wife beater that he had worn for the night were wet with sweat, to the fact that they seemed almost translucent.
 There were droplets of sweat at the tip of his messy hair, like dew on grass in the early mornings.